justin-vanwinkle/presentations/README.md

+# Presentations

+This is a collection of my talks and presentations.
+In each subfolder below the `talks/` directory, there is an `output/index.html` that can be viewed with a browser to see the presentation.
+The presentations are standalone and do not require an internet connection.

-# Presentation Builder
+## Presentation Builder

+To build presentations, I work from a modified version of my presentation builder project that can be found here: [https://github.com/justin-vanwinkle/presentation-builder](https://github.com/justin-vanwinkle/presentation-builder)

-A simplistic way to create stunning presentations with speed using [Reveal.js](https://github.com/hakimel/reveal.js) and Docker.
+This is a stunningly simple and fast way to create beautiful presentations using [Reveal.js](https://github.com/hakimel/reveal.js) and Docker.

-## Capabilities

-1. Convert markdown to reveal.js presentation slides.
-2. Watch input for changes and automatically rebuild presentation (manual page refresh required).
-3. Serve your presentation from a distributable container.

 ## Prerequisites